-16.3 Commands for Manipulating Statistics
+17.3 Commands for Manipulating Statistics

 There are several commands defined that can be used for accessing (-get), resetting to zero or a neutral value (-reset), or removing a statistic completely (-remove).
+We can change the statistics time based limit (-sample-age-set) and size based limit (-sample-count-set) which control how long or how many samples of the given statistic are retained.

 The difference between reset and remove is somewhat subtle.
 The reset command sets the value of the statistic to zero or a neutral value, so after this operation, the statistic will have a value of 0 (integer), 0.0 (float), 0h0m0s0us (duration), or "" (string).
 When requested, a statistic with the values mentioned will be returned.
 Remove removes a statistic completely, so the statistic will no longer be reported.
 Please note that the server code may add it back if there is a reason to record it.